boltlabs-inc/key-mgmt-spec/systems-architecture.md

     1. The key server MUST additionally reject all messages sent over this channel that fail the AEAD verification checks.
     1. The client may then send a single request (i.e., one of store, retrieve, audit, import, export) to the key server during this session.
     1. The key server MUST close the session upon completion of the given request.
-        - TODO: Write issue on including recommendations for sane request limits and timeouts.
+        - [TODO](https://github.com/boltlabs-inc/key-mgmt-spec/issues/51): Set recommendations for sane request limits and timeouts.